 A TRUEngine is an engine which has been maintained to GE or CFM manuals and recommendations.
 A TRUEngine contains TRUEngine LLP, which are life-limited parts (LLP) that have always operated in GE- or CFM- approved configurations.
 When rotating LLP and their associated critical influencing parts and all other internal engine parts are confirmed for GE- or CFM-approved configuration, the engine is eligible for TRUEngine status.

 In addition, GE and CFM strongly advise customers maximize operational reliability by maintaining all engine components – which include all Line Replacement Units (LRUs) and all external accessories (i.e., all other parts as referenced in the Spare Parts Catalog) – to GE and CFM manuals and recommendations.

-The TRUEngine program – available for CF6, GEnx, CF34 and CFM56 engines - was developed in response to a growing industry need to better understand engine material content as assets are evaluated and redistributed.
-With the TRUEngine designation, engine owners, potential buyers, lessors, and appraisers know that an engine’s content and maintenance history have been verified by GE, enabling them to more easily evaluate engine configuration, asset value and re-marketability.
+The TRUEngine program – available for CF6, GE90, GEnx, CF34 and CFM56 engines - was developed in response to a growing industry need to better understand engine material content as assets are evaluated and redistributed.
+With the TRUEngine designation, engine owners, potential buyers, lessors, and appraisers know that an engine’s content and maintenance history have been verified by GE or CFM, enabling them to more easily evaluate engine configuration, asset value and market attractiveness.